 The innovative and promising nature of this approach has attracted our attention, generating a very fruitful and highly impactful scientific collaboration.
 The willingness of the Takiwasi Center to welcome researchers and create the conditions for an appropriate scientific environment for the development of studies of the highest academic level should be highlighted.Manuel Almendro, PhD in Psychology, clinical psychologist and member of the European Federation of Psychology Association

-Takiwasi is one of the pioneers in the application of Ayahuasca and Amazonian medicinal plants of ancestral use for the treatment of mental health.
+Takiwasi is one of the pioneers in the application of Ayahuasca and Amazonian medicinal plants of ancestral use (known as teacher plants) for the treatment of mental health.
 The institution has contributed greatly to the internationalization of this knowledge and has been taken as a model and example for its progresses in scientific research and clinical practice.
 One of the most outstanding achievements in this area has been the Declaration of National Cultural Heritage to the traditional uses of the Ayahuasca, through resolution No. 836 / INC by the Peruvian Institute of Culture.